Haemorrhoids

 If your symptoms worsen, speak to your doctor.

 Haemorrhoids may not be painful if they develop above the pectinate line.
-This is due to fewer nerves being present further inside the bowel.
+This is due to the presence of fewer nerves further inside the bowel.

 How are Haemorrhoids diagnosed?

-If it is the first time you are experiencing Haemorrhoids, it is recommended to speak to your doctor.
+If this is the first time you are experiencing Haemorrhoids, it is recommended that you speak to your doctor.
 In many cases, your doctor will be able to make a diagnosis based on the visible symptoms.
 In other cases, your doctor may require an internal examination to make a diagnosis.

 Diagnosis may require a proctoscope.
-A proctoscope is a small camera affixed to a thin tube which is inserted into the rectum in order for the doctor to examine the anal canal further.
+A proctoscope is a small camera affixed to a thin tube that is inserted into the rectum, allowing the doctor to examine the anal canal further.

 Following a diagnosis, you may be able to self-treat your condition.